Click here for information regarding Covid-19 and Online Consultations

-Liposuction Los Angeles and Beverly Hills, CA
+Liposuction Surgery in Los Angeles and Beverly Hills, CA

 Dr. Kenneth Hughes performs a wide array of liposuction and liposculpture procedures (including liposuction 360 or 360-degree liposuction), complex liposuction procedures, complex revision liposuction procedures, or liposuction procedures in combination with other procedures in his state of the art, AAAASF-accredited surgery center in Los Angeles.
 Dr. Hughes also operates in another AAAASF-accredited surgery center in Beverly Hills as well.
 Dr. Kenneth Hughes will achieve your best liposuction or liposuction revision result.
 If you are an out-of-state patient or coming from outside of the United States, Dr. Hughes is accustomed to performing liposuction procedures and getting patients back to their homes without issues.

-Understanding the Liposuction Procedure in Los Angeles and Beverly Hills
+Understanding the Liposuction Procedure

+The liposuction, or liposculpture, procedure involves making a few small (4 mm) incisions through which instruments called cannulae are inserted to remove the fat in a very precise fashion.
 Liposuction is a blind procedure in which haptic and proprioceptive feedback must be mastered by the practitioner to create the most pleasing result, in which the flap is smooth and uniform.
 The pressure generated from an intraoperative vacuum results in the ability to avulse fat from the body with these cannulae, which have small holes at the end of the cannula for removal.
 The holes can be oriented differently based upon application.

-The cannulae can vary in length, but 30 cm or less is more common for this procedure.
+Dr. Kenneth Hughes, a respected liposuction surgeon, uses small cannulae of 2, 3, or 4 mm in diameter to allow for a more precise fat extraction and sculpting.
 Dr. Hughes only uses blunt liposuction tips to minimize the risk of intraoperative puncture or damage to underlying organs.
 This is particularly important in revision cases, wherein previous surgeons may have created multiple, aberrant tracks and scar tissue, which create more possibilities for deviation.
-Previous incisions into the abdomen, particularly those that required fascial reapproximation, present a higher risk for puncture as the sutures may be compromised and the scar tissue in that areas is intrinsically weaker.
+Previous incisions into the abdomen, particularly those that required fascial reapproximation, present a higher risk for puncture as the sutures may be compromised and the scar tissue in those areas is intrinsically weaker.

 BEFORE & AFTER GALLERY